 Gina Pera and Arthur L. Robin, PhD, are developing online courses for clinicians and consumers.
 The website is: ADHDSuccessTraining.com

-Successful completion of that course will also be noted in the Professional Directory listings, offering potential clients further assurance that you understand the nature of their challenges and how to help them.
+Therapists who complete Level 1 training can highlight that in their professional directory listing.
+This offers potential clients further assurance that you understand the nature of their challenges and how to help them.

 ADHD Success Training’s Professional Directory will provide a valuable resource for consumers—and the professionals qualified to guide them.
 Internationally.